freeflowuniverse/home/docs/feasibility_study/src/Agriculture/onepager.md

 ## Crop protection and fertilzer schemes

 **Result**: Farming input providers benefit from having (anoyumous?) access to farming data.
 Product like furtilizer, pest control and others provides them with real time information to improve and optimise their products.
-The input providers need to reward the data owners (eg. farmer) for access to this data.

-**How**:
+**How**: The input providers need (are incentivised) to reward the data owners (eg. farmer) for access to this data.

 ## Legal registration of land titles